kubeedge/website/content/en/docs/setup/keadm.md

     iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X
     ```

-    > Note that this part can be finished by iptablesmanager component, no need to manually add.
-Refer to the [cloudcore helm values](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/values.yaml#L67).

 5. Modify **both** `/etc/kubeedge/config/cloudcore.yaml` and `/etc/kubeedge/config/edgecore.yaml` on cloudcore and edgecore.
 Set up **cloudStream** and **edgeStream** to `enable: true`.
 Change the server IP to the cloudcore IP (the same as $CLOUDCOREIPS).